These delicious 2 Ingredient Coconut Macaroons are gluten-free, egg-free, and nut-free! An easy coconut dessert that you can whip up anytime!

 Easy Coconut Macaroons

-Whether you are looking for desserts for Passover or Easter, last minute guests or a bake sale, you couldn’t ask for an easier recipe.
-With only two ingredients, you’ll end up with about 60 macaroons.
+Whether you are looking for desserts for Passover or Easter, last-minute guests, or a bake sale, you couldn’t ask for an easier recipe.
+With only two ingredients, this particular macaroon recipe has an end result of about 60 macaroons.
 They go far!

-This coconut macaroon recipe is egg-free, nut-free and gluten-free, so a great dessert option for many dietary restrictions.
+This coconut macaroon recipe is egg-free, nut-free, and gluten-free, so a great dessert option for many dietary restrictions.
+There are tons of different coconut macaroon recipes out there, but I think this truly is the easiest.

 1 can sweetened condensed milk 14oz